Xtra-Computing/ReGraph/README.md

 ![image](./img/overview.png)

-The Figure above shows the overview of the ReGraph workflow.
+The Figure above shows the overview of ReGraph workflow.

 * **Step 1**: To obtain a custumized accelerator design for a graph application, developers only need to **write user-defined functions (UDFs)** of three stages of a GAS model with the provided programminginterface.
 * **Step 2**: ReGraph then takes the UDFs, accelerator templates and platform specific optimizations to **generate a set of synthesizable codes for accelerators** with all possible pipeline combinations.